 You may have already heard about the Golden Circle route which is a circular route that begins and ends in Reykjavik and takes you to 3 of the most popular tourist destinations in Iceland.
 And while they are amazing to see, there is so much more that southern Iceland has to offer, beyond the Golden Circle.

-So we’ve compiled a list of our top highlights from southern Iceland below, in counterclockwise order from Reykjavik.
+So we’ve compiled a list of our top highlights from Iceland’s South Coast below, in counterclockwise order from Reykjavik.
 Follow our guide to ensure that you see the best places in southern Iceland during your visit!

 Quick Navigation Links